Background on Development Charges (DCs)

 The “taxpayer” angle is that growth should pay for growth.
 The best information (e.g. Hemson, 2013) says that current charges still fall well short of the objective.

 What is to be done in 2019?

 Council must pass a revised DC By-law by May 2019.
-The Background Report will be available in March and the “public meeting” (Planning Committee) will be in April.
+The Background Report will be available in March and the “public meeting” (Planning Committee) will be in April or early May.

 The 2019 revision will not look further ahead than 2036; to what extent it will include capital projects that are not in the 2013 Infrastructure and Transportation Master Plans is not clear.
 Nor is it clear whether, after the Master Plans have been updated and approved (in 2020?), an interim adjustment of DC charges will follow or whether instead this will await the 2024 By-law update.

-As in previous rounds, staff is very happy with the Industry Group and Councillors Sponsor Group model and appears to see no need to involve the public except as the law requires: Make the Background Report available one month before Council’s decision, and the staff report two weeks before.
+As in previous rounds, staff is very happy with the Industry Group and Councillors Sponsor Group model and appears to see no need to involve the public except as the law requires: Make the Background Report available one month before Council’s decision, and the proposed by-law two weeks before.